 Kindle Unlimited

 Kindle Unlimited is a commercial Z Library alternative for heavy readers who are comfortable in the Amazon ecosystem.
-It’s a subscription service that lets you read from a large catalogue of ebooks (and some audiobooks) for a flat monthly fee, with up to a certain number of titles borrowed at once.
+It’s a subscription service that lets you read from a large catalogue for a monthly fee.

 Content focus